Radio-frequency charge detection on graphene electron-hole double quantum dots

 In summary, we demonstrate RF reflectometry charge detection of an electron-hole DQD in BLG using a capacitively coupled QPC.
-In average signal measurements of the charge detector response, we reach bandwidths up to $\SI{7}{MHz}$ and an SNR of up to 160.
+In average signal measurements of the charge detector response, we reach a maximum SNR of 160 and a bandwidth of up to $\SI{7}{MHz}$, which exceeds the bandwidth of 10\,kHz measured with previous two-channel devices~\cite{Kurzmann2019Jul} by three orders of magnitude.
+So far, comparable values of a bandwidth of up to 10\,MHz were achieved by dispersive sensing using a microwave resonator~\cite{Ruckriegel2024Jun}.
 Improving the matching condition between the resonant circuit and the QPC can further increase the sensitivity of the charge detector.
 The sensitivity can be tuned electrostatically by using the finger gate in between the detector and QDs.
 We identify screening effects and the distance of the detector and QDs as the relevant mechanisms limiting the sensitivity by comparison with a model based on a self-consistent Schrödinger-Poisson solver.
-Finally, we demonstrate the distinction of the charge states of a single-particle electron-hole DQD in the time domain with a measurement bandwidth of up to $\SI{250}{kHz}$, exceeding state-of-the-art experiments on electron QDs in BLG by a factor of 10~\cite{Garreis2023Jan,Gachter2022May}.
+Finally, we demonstrate the distinction of the charge states of a single-particle electron-hole DQD in the time domain with a measurement bandwidth of up to $\SI{250}{kHz}$, exceeding state-of-the-art experiments on electron QDs in BLG, which reach values of 1-10\,kHz~\cite{Garreis2023Jan,Gachter2022May,Garreis2024Mar}.
 With this technique, we determine magnetic field dependent single electron-hole tunneling rates.
 Importantly, the electron-hole DQD in BLG is a particle-hole symmetric system with a robust single-particle spin and valley blockade~\cite{Banszerus2023Jun}.
 This mechanism, together with the presented time domain measurements, may allow for high fidelity spin-to-charge and valley-to-charge conversion, providing a reliable read-out scheme for spin and valley states~\cite{trauzettel2007spin}.
 This paves the way for measurements of the relaxation and coherence times of spin and valley states, marking a milestone towards the realization of spin, valley and spin-valley qubits.
-Beside qubits, further applications of time-resolved readout of electron-hole DQDs in BLG may include wide band single-photon THz detectors~\cite{Bandurin2018Dec,Riccardi2020Jul}, electron-hole pair pumps~\cite{Bordoloi2022Dec} and Cooper pair splitters~\cite{Wang2022Dec}.
+Beside qubits, further applications of time-resolved readout of electron-hole DQDs in BLG may include wide band single-photon THz detectors~\cite{Bandurin2018Dec,Riccardi2020Jul}, electron-hole pair pumps~\cite{Bordoloi2022Dec} and Cooper pair splitters~\cite{Wang2022Dec}.\\